Minyahel/quicwork/developmentNotes.md

 * Need to implement proper communication about logging in and errors with the server
 * Need to look at implementing update for mongodb as that will really help you save unnecessary lines of code
 * I hadn't been returning the values of res.json() as a promise and hence was getting undefined values.
 Probably the reason why i was getting very weird behavior while working on the signup functionality
+* Check out react contexts and how you should deal with them
+* Found a method to look at the contents of the store whilst in chrome dev tools
+*